Actipro/WPF-Controls/Documentation/topics/docking/docking-window-features/switchers.md

 By default the [DockSite](xref:@ActiproUIRoot.Controls.Docking.DockSite) is assigned a [StandardSwitcher](xref:@ActiproUIRoot.Controls.Docking.StandardSwitcher) to its [Switcher](xref:@ActiproUIRoot.Controls.Docking.DockSite.Switcher) property.

-You can clear the [Switcher](xref:@ActiproUIRoot.Controls.Docking.DockSite.Switcher) property (set it to `{x:Null}` in XAML or to a null value in code-behind) to not use switchers, or can set that property to another [SwitcherBase](xref:@ActiproUIRoot.Controls.Docking.Primitives.SwitcherBase)-inherited class instance to use another switcher.
+You can clear the [Switcher](xref:@ActiproUIRoot.Controls.Docking.DockSite.Switcher) property (set it to `"{x:Null}"` in XAML or to a `null` value in code-behind) to not use switchers, or can set that property to another [SwitcherBase](xref:@ActiproUIRoot.Controls.Docking.Primitives.SwitcherBase)-inherited class instance to use another switcher.
 [StandardSwitcher](xref:@ActiproUIRoot.Controls.Docking.StandardSwitcher) and [SimpleSwitcher](xref:@ActiproUIRoot.Controls.Docking.SimpleSwitcher) are implementations of [SwitcherBase](xref:@ActiproUIRoot.Controls.Docking.Primitives.SwitcherBase).

 This sample XAML code shows how to use a simple switcher for a dock site.